 - Has label stating that it conforms to applicable Federal Motor Vehicle Safety Standards.

 - Has label with date of manufacture, model number and contact number for all recall information.

 - Hasn't been in a crash (Most manufacturers recommend that you discontinue using a child restraint after a crash as there may be hidden damage that is not visible.)
-If the crash is minor, most manufacturers still allow the seat to be used (check with each one to assure this is allowed).
+If the crash is minor, some manufacturers still allow the seat to be used (check with each one to assure this is allowed).
 A minor crash is defined as: